infominer33/infominer33.github.io/README.md

 I really started getting serious about collecting and cataloging information related to crypto about 6 months ago.
 I've always been a big reader, and fact finder.

 In a world where everything can be automated, and there's more information than anyone knows what to do with.
-I believe, in the not so distant future, most businesses will have part\full-time internet research staff.
+I believe, in the not so distant future, most businesses (not just tech firms and large enterprise) will have part\full-time internet research staff.

 So, I'm just kind of getting the ball rolling.